Mexico (North America)

-- Malaria risk is present intermittently throughout the year in some rural areas not normally visited by tourists.
+- Malaria risk is low and is present intermittently throughout the year in some rural areas not normally visited by tourists.
 There is a low risk in some localities of the state of Chiapas.
 There is a very low risk in other areas including Chihuahua, Durango, Nayarit, Quintana Roo and Sinaloa.
-No chloroquine resistance reported.

 - If you have been travelling in a malarious area and develop a fever seek medical attention promptly.
 Remember malaria can develop even up to one year after exposure.